-- Students with intellectual disabilities, including Autism Spectrum Disorder; - Students with specific learning disorders, including dyslexia;
+• Students with intellectual disabilities, including Autism Spectrum Disorder;

-- Culturally and linguistically diverse students; - Gifted students.
+- Students with specific learning disorders, including dyslexia; - Culturally and linguistically diverse students; - Gifted students.

-Beginning in the 2013-14 school-year and every fourth year thereafter, all District personnel shall receive two (2) hours of PD related to child maltreatment required under A.C.A. § 6-61-133.
+Beginning in the 2013-14 school-year and every fifth year thereafter, District personel shall receive two (2) hours of PD related to child maltreatment required under A.C.A. § 6-61-133.

-Beginning in school-year 2014-15 and every fourth year thereafter, teachers shall receive two (2) hours of PD designed to enhance their understanding of effective parent and family engagement strategies.
+Beginning in school-year 2023-24, teachers shall receive two (2) hours of PD designed to enhance their understanding of effective parental involvement strategies at least one (1) time.

-Beginning in school-year 2014-15 and every fourth year thereafter, administrators shall receive two (2) hours of PD designed to enhance their understanding of effective parent and fmily engagement strategies and the importance of administrative leadership in setting expectations and creating a climate conducive to parent and family participation.
+Beginning in school-year 2014-15 and every fourth year thereafter, administrators shall receive two (2) hours of PD designed to enhance their understanding of effective parent and family engagement strategies and the importance of administrative leadership in setting expectations and creating a climate conducive to parent and family participation.

-Beginning in the 2016-17 school-year and every fourth year thereafter, teachers who provide instruction in Arkansas history shall receive at least two (2) hours of PD in Arkansas history as part of the teacher's annual PD requirement.
+Beginning in the 2023-2024 school-year, teachers shall receive at least two (2) hoursof PD in Arkansas History at least one (1) time.
+A teacher who provides instruction in Arkansas history may receive additional hours of PD in Arkansas history as part of the teacher's annual PD requirement.